Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Plot of SLC's Daily AQI from 2014 to 2018. </p>

 Since 2014, Salt Lake City has seen a decrease in good air quality days.
-In their place we've had more "moderate" and "unhealthy for sensitive groups" days.
-This is further evidenced by plotting median AQI per year.
-Great progress has been made from 1980 to 2000, at which point progress stalled (and reversed in recent years):
+In their place we've had more "Moderate" and "Unhealthy for Sensitive Groups" days.
+This is further evidenced by plotting median AQI per year - great progress was made from 1980 to 2000, at which point progress stalled (and reversed in recent years):

 ```python